uxdxdev/libraig/README.md

 ```

 ## Instructions
+- Download the repo
+- Extract to your third party library folder
+- `cd path/to/libraig-folder`
+- Build
-Download the repo, extract to your third party library folder, `cd path/to/libraig-folder`, build, and link against the `libraig` dynamic library in the `lib/`.
+- Link against the `libraig` dynamic library in the `lib/`.

-To use the API include the header file `include/raig.h`.
+To use the API don't forget to include the header file `include/raig.h`.

 ## Dependencies